Erika Lawler

-Erika Lyn Lawler (born February 5, 1987) is a member of the 2009–10 United States national women's ice hockey team which participated in the 2010 Olympic Winter Games.
-Lawler played prep hockey at Cushing Academy where she won the Bette Davis Award as the top athlete in her class three times.
+Erika Lyn Lawler (born February 5, 1987) is a retired Women's Ice Hockey player.
+She was notably a member of the 2009–10 United States national women's ice hockey team which participated in the 2010 Olympic Winter Games and a member of the CWHL's Boston Blades (2011-2013) and the NWHL's Metropolitan Riveters (2017-2019).
+Lawler also played prep hockey at Cushing Academy where she won the Bette Davis Award as the top athlete in her class three times.
 She then played collegiately for the Wisconsin Badgers of the Western Collegiate Hockey Association and won three NCAA titles (2006, 2007 and 2009).